vperezco/adaimb.github.io/index.md

 *Each data point is divided by the total searches of the geography and time range it represents to compare relative popularity.
 Otherwise, places with the most search volume would always be ranked highest.
 The resulting numbers are then scaled on a range of 0 to 100 based on a topic’s proportion to all searches on all topics.* — [Google Trends FAQs](https://support.google.com/trends/answer/4365533?hl=en)

 So, it allows us to display interest in a particular topic from around the globe or down to city-level geography. for each word in your search Google finds how much search volume in each region and time period your term had relative to all the searches in that region and time period.
 It’s **anonymized** (no one is personally identified), **categorized** (determining the topic for a search query) and **aggregated** (grouped together).
+After entering your desired topic, you will be presented with these four refinement options, which will allow you to further scrutinise and fully explore the results.
+These are:

+- Location: Possibilities range from global level to city level
+- Timeframe: Options go as far as 2004, up until the last hour
+- Category: Options include Arts & Entertainment, Sports, Politics, Finance, News etc.
+- Search Type: Image Search, News Search, Google Shopping and Youtube Search

 It combines all of queries into a unique measure of popularity and scales their values across the topics so that the **largest measure is set to 100**.
 Indeed, it does not tell you exactly how many searches occurred for your query but gives a nice approximation.